pmelchior/usrp-sciprog/opt-out.md

 | 0.4147 | 0.7025 | 0.0489 |

 1. Create a jupyter notebook.
 2. Copy the data from here into a `numpy` array.
+(Or, you can read in the [data file](https://github.com/pmelchior/usrp-sciprog/blob/master/data.txt).)
 Make a plot of the data with `matplotlib`.
 3. Fit a quadratic model, i.e. determine the Maximum-Likelihood Estimator of the parameters `a,b,c` for a model of the form `y = a + b*x + c*x^2.` Note that the standard deviations of every y-value is different.
 4. Add the best-fitting line to your plot.
 Save the notebook.
 5. Create a github repository.
 Upload/push your notebook.
 Create an issue [here](https://github.com/pmelchior/usrp-sciprog/issues), entitled "Bootcamp Opt-out", which contains the link to your github repo.